 Coyotes are AMAZING athletes and very smart.
 Most can clear-jump without touching a 5 foot fence.
 (As you can see in this photo.)
 They can jump and get over a 6-7ft fence barely touching it with their paws – we’ve seen it live, it looks like they are levitating!
 Here’s a video of a coyote leaping like a cat onto a 6ft wall: http://www.youtube.com/watch?v=a3at0R8QZWE (the leap happens at the very end).

-Fencing should be solid and smooth (like a stucco wall or smooth boards) and 6-7 feet tall, then add 15 to 20” long extenders that extend outward at a 45-degree to prevent the coyote from climbing the fence.
+Fencing should be solid and smooth (like a smooth stucco or vinyl with no toe holds) and 6-7 feet tall, then add 15 to 20” long extenders that extend outward at a 45-degree to prevent the coyote from climbing the fence.
 Another option is chain link (or solid fencing) topped with www.coyoteroller.com.
 All fencing should also have hardware cloth buried 2 feet down and out along the perimeter, as coyotes are excellent diggers, and going under a fence is their preferred method.

 Tall multi-wire or electric fencing or barbed wire on top of a solid tall fence is also effective.
 Of course check with your local ordinances before installing or modifying any fencing.

 Is a 6-sided (top and bottom) chain link or steel mesh run.
 Coyotes can easily tear through normal chicken wire, and are incredibly good diggers.
-You need to use heavy gauge wire mesh (“hard ware cloth”) on all 6 sides (including the top AND bottom) of your small pet enclosure outside to make them coyote-proof.
+You need to use heavy gauge wire mesh ( like “hardware cloth”) on all 6 sides (including the top AND bottom) of your small pet enclosure outside to make them coyote-proof.
 Washington State has some good diagrams on their website here http://wdfw.wa.gov/living/coyotes.html#problems

 Here are some other resources if you’d like to read more about keeping your pets safe from coyotes: